-- (i) the Annual Report of the Company on Form 10-K/A for the year ended December 31, 2014 (the "Report"), which accompanies this certification, fully complies with the requirements of Section 13(a) or Section 15(d), as applicable, of the Securities Exchange Act of 1934, as amended; and - (ii) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(i) the Annual Report for the year ended December 31, 2014 of the Company (the "Report") fully complies with the requirements of Section 13(a) or Section 15(d), as applicable, of the Securities Exchange Act of 1934, as amended; and

-/s/ JOHN W. CHAMBERLAIN
+(ii) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-John W. Chamberlain President and Chief Executive Officer
+/s/ JOHN W. CHAMBERLAIN John W. Chamberlain President and Chief Executive Officer